Beijing holds closed-door trial for Australian journalist Cheng Lei

 “Above and beyond anything, Lei is a mum,” said Angwin, now an anchor at Al Jazeera news channel.
 “A mum to two young kids, who have reportedly not spoken to her in almost two years.”

-Australian officials have regularly raised concerns about Cheng’s welfare and most recently visited her on March 21, according to a statement by Australia’s Foreign Minister Marise Payne.
+Australian officials have regularly raised concerns about Cheng’s welfare and most recently visited her on March 21, according to a statement by Australian Foreign Minister Marise Payne.

-Around the same time that Beijing announced the charges against Cheng in September 2020, China’s Foreign Ministry said that Australian officials had in June searched the homes of several Australia-based Chinese journalists working for the state-run Xinhua News Agency, China Media Group and China News Service, and seized their electronics.
+Around the same time that Beijing announced the charges against Cheng in September 2020, China’s Foreign Ministry said that Australian officials in June had searched the homes of several Australia-based Chinese journalists working for the state-run Xinhua News Agency, China Media Group and China News Service, and seized their electronics.

-Two other Beijing-based Australian journalists, the Australian Broadcasting Corp.’s Bill Birtles and Australian Financial Review’s Michael Smith, fled China that month after receiving visits from China state security officers who told them they could no longer leave the country.
+Two other Beijing-based Australian journalists, the Australian Broadcasting Corp.’s Bill Birtles and the Australian Financial Review’s Michael Smith, fled China that month after receiving visits from state security officers, who told them they could no longer leave the country.
 After making it back to Australia, Birtles said the officers had asked him about Cheng.

 The timing of Cheng’s detention raised speculation that it was tit-for-tat for Australia’s raids on the Chinese journalists.

-China Foreign Ministry spokesman Zhao Lijian had denied at the time that these events were linked.
+Chinese Foreign Ministry spokesman Zhao Lijian denied at the time that the events were linked.
 “I believe these are two different things, and we do not have to over-interpret this,” he said.

 Several other foreigners or employees of foreign companies have been detained in China in recent years on alleged national security violations, with few details released.
-The legal uncertainties, as well as China’s strict pandemic control measures, have dampened enthusiasm among foreign businesspeople for working in China, once popular for its booming economy.
+The legal uncertainties and China’s strict pandemic control measures have dampened enthusiasm among foreign businesspeople for working in China, once popular for its booming economy.

 Bloomberg News journalist Haze Fan, a Chinese national and a friend of Cheng’s, was detained in December 2020.
-Chinese officials said at the time she was being held on suspicion of national security violations.
+Chinese officials said at the time that she was being held on suspicion of national security violations.
 There has been no further information about her case.

-Two Canadian nationals, Michael Kovrig and Michael Spavor, were imprisoned in China in December 2018, days after Huawei’s Chief Financial Officer Meng Wanzhou was detained in Canada on charges of fraud related to Huawei’s business in Iran.
+Two Canadian nationals, Michael Kovrig and Michael Spavor, were imprisoned in China in December 2018, days after Huawei chief financial officer Meng Wanzhou was detained in Canada on charges of fraud related to Huawei’s business in Iran.
 The “Two Michaels” were also charged with espionage.
-They were allowed to return to Canada in September 2021, on the same day that Meng returned to China.
+They were allowed to return to Canada in September 2021, on the same day Meng returned to China.

-Peter Greste, spokesman for the Alliance for Journalists’ Freedom who himself was detained by the Egyptian government and held for more than year on charges of damaging national security in 2013, said there has been a growing trend following the Sept.
-11, 2001 terrorist attacks of governments invoking national security in detaining journalists.
+Peter Greste, spokesman for the Alliance for Journalists’ Freedom, who himself was detained by the Egyptian government and held for more than year on charges of damaging national security in 2013, said there has been a growing trend since the Sept.
+11, 2001, terrorist attacks of governments detaining journalists by invoking national security.

 “There’s no transparency around Cheng Lei’s case,” he said.
 “It’s very easy to use national security as a smokescreen.”